gfilimban/modelad_pipeline/proc_update_2/README.md

 Wait for this command to run and make sure the steps that it plans to run are reasonable.
 After it finishes, run the same command without the `-n` option.

+## Analyzing preprocessing output files

+The analysis goal of the preprocessing output is to confirm that:
+* *Splicing of mutated / altered genes has not been changed*
+* *SNPs of altered genes have been incorporated*.
+* Visualize your reads from the `share/crsp/lab/model-ad/share/freese/modelad_pipeline/proc_update_2/data/merge/*.bam` files.
+BAMs and their indices are stored there.
+* Visualize your coverage tracks (very helpful for interpreting TSSs and TESs) from the `data/merge/*.bw` files.

 ## Downstream analysis

 For the majority of you, you will only be running this part of the pipeline.
 This part of the pipeline will run some basic analyses on the long-read data for you including differential gene and transcript expression tests and differential isoform usage tests.